aridaibordon/facof/README.md

 FACOF includes a wizard that allows direct use of all its functionalities directly from the terminal.
 It can be open by calling this package folder.
 The available flags are,

-- `-l ELEM NELEC`: compute atomic level structure by specifying the element (ELEM) and number of bound electrons (NELEC).
+- `-l -lev ELEM NELEC`: compute atomic level structure by specifying the element (ELEM) and number of bound electrons (NELEC).
+- `-tr ELEM NELEC`: compute atomic transition rates by specifying the element (ELEM) and number of bound electrons (NELEC).
-- `-t ELEM NELEC`: compute atomic transitions and level structure by specifying the element (ELEM) and number of bound electrons (NELEC).
+- `-rr ELEM NELEC`: compute radiative recombination and photoionization cross sections by specifying the element (ELEM) and number of bound electrons (NELEC).